Simezu Documentation

 Payment Profiles

 Payment profiles are attached to users or groups.
 A user can have a personal payment profile, and a group can have a group payment profile.
-Payment profiles contain information about payment methods (Stripe accounts, PayPal emails, SEPA bank details) but do not contain payment processing logic.
+Payment profiles contain information about payment methods (Stripe accounts, PayPal emails, Mollie customer IDs) but do not contain payment processing logic.

 Per-Application Payment Context